lwhiteley/node-encapsulation/README.md

 [![Build Status](https://travis-ci.org/lwhiteley/node-encapsulation.svg?branch=master)](https://travis-ci.org/lwhiteley/node-encapsulation)

-This module is a wrapper when creating node modules that lets you easily expose methods/properties you really want to be private but still need to run tests on.
+This module is a wrapper when creating node modules.
+This lets you easily expose methods/properties you really want to be private but still need to run tests on.

 For eg.